 Expect and accommodate cultural and personal differences: Be mindful that for many,

-is a 2nd, 3rd or even 4th language, and to show patience and respect while listening to and conveying
+is a 2nd, 3rd or even 4th language, and to show patience and respect while listening to and

 Remember that we come from many cultures and backgrounds.
-What is friendly in one culture may not be in
+What is friendly in one culture may not be

 another.
 If you’re not sure what is appropriate, just ask.
-Remember that due to personal, religious, or
+Remember that due to personal, religious,

 other reasons, not everyone in the group may drink alcohol or even eat certain types of food.
 Please